 In 2005, Staudinger was still living aboard the lightship, which was then called the Maudi Morgan and was moored on the North Arm of the Fraser River.
-A resident of the floating community which included LV 76 posted this blog entry in May of 2007 that provides several interior shots of the lightship.

 LV 76 was sold to a new owner in the summer of 2007, and in August of 2008, the lightship was moved about forty miles up the Fraser River to a location just west of Mission shared by two decrepit ferries: the Queen of Sidney and SS San Mateo.
 By the spring of 2012, Michael Montgomery, the lightship's owner, moved the vessel a few hundred metres downstream.